sirisian/ecmascript-types/README.md

 let bar = uint32[](foo, 0, 8);
 ```

-Take special note of the lack of "new" in this syntax.
+Take special note of the lack of ```new``` in this syntax.
 Adding new in the above case would pass the arguments to the constructor for each element.

 ### Multidimensional and Jagged Array Support Via User-defined Index Operators

 Rather than definining index functions for various multidimensional and jagged array implementations the user is given the ability to define their own.
 Any lambda parameter passed to the "index constructor" creates an indexing function.
 More than one can be defined as long as they have unique signatures.
-The signature (x:string) is reserved for keys and can't be used.
+The signature ```(x:string)``` is reserved for keys and can't be used.

-An example of a user-defined index to access a 16 element grid with (x, y) coordinates:
+An example of a user-defined index to access a 16 element grid with ```(x, y)``` coordinates:

 ```js
 let grid = new uint8[16:uint32, (x:uint32, y:uint32) => y * 4 + x];